 No Show/No Call Procedure

-- The student should contact both DSS at (815) 921-2371 and their interpreter to let them know they will not be in class.
+- The student should contact both DSS at (815) 921-2371 and their interpreter and/or captioner to let them know they will not be in attendance.

 - The student is expected to call, even if there are other students in the class using the interpreter or captioner.